BogdanCatalin-Iacob/Food-Fiesta/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
-        1. As a First Time Visitor, I want to see different recipes so I can select one that looksgood to cook.
+        1. As a First Time Visitor, I want to see different recipes so I can select one that looksgood to cook
-        1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        1. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content
-        1. As a First Time user, I want to view the website and content clearly on my mobile device.
+        1. As a First Time user, I want to view the website and content clearly on my mobile device
         1. As a First Time user, I want to be able to register an account

     -   #### Returning Visitor Goals
-        1. As a Returning Visitor, I want to be able to create recipes.
+        1. As a Returning Visitor, I want to be able to create recipes
-        1. As a Returning Visitor, I want to find community links.
+        1. As a Returning Visitor, I want to find community links
         1. As a Returning Visitor, I want to keep my login informations hidden

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to be able to see and edit my recipes.
+        1. As a Frequent User, I want to be able to see and edit my recipes

     -   #### Admin User Goals
         1. As admin, I want to be able to create new categories